jon-harper/E34M1/docs/compat.md

 All stock extruders are compatible.

-!!! note
 Mounting the Drive (extruder and stepper assembly) normally uses seven (7) M3-0.5 x 8mm SHCS.
 You will need to substitute three (3) of these screws for M3-0.5 x 12mm SHCS.

 ### Part Fan Inlets